Fabulang/stories/en/a2-i-love-axolotls.md

 "It is," he said.
 "Thank you, sweetheart."

-From then on, every year, all of Christophers gifts were related to axolotls.
+From then on, every year, all of Christopher's gifts were related to axolotls.
 He received ornaments, books, T-shirts, hats, socks, underpants, and more.
 Everywhere he looked, he saw an axolotl.

 On his sixtieth birthday, Christopher's daughter gave him an envelope.
 He opened it.